philipcwhite/MonitoringServer/README.md

 Future Notes

-Future plans for 2.0 release include a web interface and a statistical processing engine.
+Future plans for 1.0 and 2.0 releases include a web interface and a statistical processing engine.
 If there is support for this project, I will consider building an event manager and notification engine.

 Phil White